izivkov/CasioGShockSmartSync/README.md

 # Casio G-Shock Smart Sync

 ## Announcement
-Here's the spell-checked and grammatically corrected version of your message:

----

 There is a critical bug in version **v22.5** where the **"Find Phone"** action is triggered incorrectly during automatic time updates.
 As a result, you may hear a loud beep when the time is updated, which happens **four times per day**.

 I have fixed this issue in **v22.7**, and it has been released to **F-Droid**.
 However, it typically takes about a week for F-Droid to publish the new version.
 In the meantime, you can use one of the following three workarounds: